ctm/mb2-doc/src/series/2023/wsop-style.md

 the Lucky 7's structure (which included unlimited rebuys up through Level 22).

+[^10]: The way I tried to clean up the mislabled tournaments error caused mb2 to start some players with too few tournament chips, so that tournament does not count toward WSOPS standings, but the (post-BARGE) replacement will.

 [^7]: Each time a player completely busts (i.e. doesn't rebuy), the player that busts the busted player will be awarded an FM 65 bounty from the prize pool.